How Many Bank Accounts Does a Family Really Need?

 Goal-Based Accounts (Recommended)

-| Account | Purpose | Target |
+| Account | Purpose | Typical Target |

 |---|---|---|

-| Vacation Fund | Annual family vacation savings | $3,000-10,000/year |
+| Vacation Fund | Annual family vacation savings | $3,000-$10,000/year |

 | Home Maintenance | Repairs, renovations, appliance replacement | 1-2% of home value/year |

-| Vehicle Fund | Car repairs, insurance deductibles, next car down payment | $200-500/month |
+| Vehicle Fund | Repairs, insurance deductibles, next car down payment | $200-$500/month |

-| Kids’ Activities | Sports, lessons, camps, school expenses | Varies by age and activities |
+| Kids’ Activities | Sports, lessons, camps, school expenses | Varies with age and activities |

-| Holiday/Gift Fund | Christmas, birthdays, anniversaries | $100-300/month |
+| Holiday/Gift Fund | Christmas, birthdays, anniversaries | $100-$300/month |

 Investment and Retirement Accounts